Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA

 \subsection{Scaling properties of geometrical fluctuations}

-To investigate the underlying structure of these fluctuations, in Fig.~\ref{fig:scaling} we plot $\log(B)$ versus $\log(N)$ for our models, where each point represents a level of substructure, and the values for $B$ and $N$ are taken from table \ref{table}.
-For $|t|\lesssim0.5~$GeV$^2$ the coherent cross-section dominates, and the relevant scale is $B_p=4~$GeV$^{-2}$, while the larger hotspots contribute for $|t|\lesssim 2~$GeV$^2$ and as we increase the resolution we need smaller and smaller hotspots.
+Next we investigate the underlying structure of the subnucleon fluctuations.
+In Fig.~\ref{fig:scaling} we plot $\log(B)$ versus $\log(N)$ for our models, where each point represents a level of substructure, and the values for $B$ and $N$ are taken from table \ref{table}.
+For $|t|\lesssim0.5~$GeV$^2$ the coherent cross-section dominates, and the relevant scale is $B_G=4~$GeV$^{-2}$, while the larger hotspots contribute for $|t|\lesssim 2~$GeV$^2$ and as we increase the resolution we need smaller and smaller hotspots.
 As can be seen, these numbers fall on a line, which indicates that these parameters are highly correlated, and that there is a scaling in the structure of transverse gluon density fluctuations in the proton.

 We also show how the upper value $|t|$ for which the fluctuations at a scale $B$ contributes.
 These are the $t$-values at which the incoherent spectrum changes slope.
 The last value is taken directly from the line in Fig.~\ref{fig:scaling}.
 We therefore expect the currently smallest hotspots in our model to stay relevant for $|t|$ up to $\sim150~$GeV$^2$ which is far higher than any currently conceivable measurement.